MicrosoftDocs/mooncaketest/articles/sql-database/sql-database-develop-cplusplus-simple.md

 Connecting to Azure SQL DB is no different and currently there are two ways to connect to databases: ODBC (Open Database connectivity) and OLE DB (Object Linking and Embedding database).
 In recent years, Microsoft has aligned with [ODBC for native relational data access](https://blogs.msdn.microsoft.com/sqlnativeclient/2011/08/29/microsoft-is-aligning-with-odbc-for-native-relational-data-access/).
 ODBC is relatively simple, and also much faster than OLE DB.
 The only caveat here is that ODBC does use an old C-style API.

 ## <a id="Create"></a>Step 1:  Creating your Azure SQL Database
-See the [getting started page](./sql-database-get-started.md) to learn how to create a sample database.
+See the [getting started page](sql-database-get-started.md) to learn how to create a sample database.

 ## <a id="ConnectionString"></a>Step 2:  Get connection string
 After your Azure SQL database has been provisioned, you need to carry out the following steps to determine connection information and add your client IP for firewall access.

-In [Azure portal](https://portal.azure.cn/), go to your Azure SQL database ODBC connection string by using the **Show database connection strings** listed as a part of the overview section for your database:
+In [Azure portal preview](https://portal.azure.cn/), go to your Azure SQL database ODBC connection string by using the **Show database connection strings** listed as a part of the overview section for your database:

 ![ODBCConnectionString](./media/sql-database-develop-cplusplus-simple/azureportal.png)